-Air Conditioning Systems (NFPA 90A), Standard for Installation of Residence Type Warm Air Heating and Air Conditioning Systems (NFPA 90B), and all applicable local codes.
-NFPA publications are available by writing to: National Fire Protection Association, Batterymarch Park, Quincy, ME 02269 or visit www.NFPA.org online.

-- Design the duct work according to methods described by the Air Conditioning Contractors of America (ACCA).
+- Plenums and air ducts should be installed in accordance with the standards of the National Fire Protection Association Standard for Installation of Air Conditioning Systems (NFPA 90A), Standard for Installation of Residence Type Warm Air Heating and Air Conditioning Systems (NFPA 90B), and all applicable local codes.
+NFPA publications are available by writing to: National Fire Protection Association, Batterymarch Park, Quincy, ME 02269 or visit www.NFPA.org online. - Design the duct work according to methods described by the Air Conditioning Contractors of America (ACCA).
 Air ducts must be aluminum, tin plate, galvanized sheet steel, or other approved materials for outlet or return air ducts.
 Snap-Lock or Pittsburgh-Lock seams are preferred.
 All other types of seams must be made tight to prevent leakage. - GAS PIPING MUST NOT RUN IN OR THROUGH ANY OF THE AIR DUCT SYSTEM. - This unit is designed only for use with a return and supply duct.
 The ducts should be appropriately sized to the capacity of the air handler to ensure its proper airflow rating.
-Refer to the rating plate or Table 5 (page 14) or Table 6 (page 14) for proper circulating airflow data. - Use transition fittings if the supply and/or return air openings of the unit do not match the duct openings.
+Refer to the rating plate or Tables 6, 7a & 7b (page 14) for proper circulating airflow data.

+- Use transition fittings if the supply and/or return air openings of the unit do not match the duct openings.
 These transitions should be dimensioned in accordance with standard practice as specified in the ASHRAE recommendations for duct transitions. - Flexible connectors may be used between the unit and the ductwork to prevent transmission of vibration from the unit to the structure.
 Heat resistant material must be used for the flexible connector at the supply air end of the unit. - It is good practice to seal all connections and joints with industrial grade sealing tape or liquid sealant.
 Requirements for sealing ducts vary from region to region.
 Consult with local codes for requirements specific to your area.